Spain floods mapped: Where are weather alerts in force as death toll hits 158?

 Calm weather returned to the hardest-hit areas around the city of Valencia, but the AEMET state weather agency issued its highest level of alert for the province of Castellon, warning of “very strong storms” and urging people to avoid the area.

-Further north in the Catalonia region, an amber alert was issued for the city of Tarragona, where forecasters warned that 100m of rain could fall within just eight hours.
-Tarragona lies just 50 miles southwest of Barcelona.
+Further north in the Catalonia region, an amber alert was issued for the city of Tarragona, which lies just 50 miles southwest of Barcelona.

 Lesser warnings for heavy rainfall were also issued along much of the country’s western border with Spain, running from the south coast to close to Avila in the north.